craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 # This is a heading or 'intro' paragraph
 ```

+# Commands availale (data processing functions and HTML output)

+Default paragraphs in your text file are always processed to HTML output.
+You do not need any markup for them.

+If you wish to add data, a command, or call a function basaed on a variable defined in a data block, you then use any of the commands provided by the NP software.

+The full list of commands is in commands.py and they are broadly grouped as follows:

+- AutoTag
+- Table
+- Image
+- Code
+- Data
+- ParagraphOptions
+- Math
+- Cricket (for fanatics only)
+- Print

+some variation of a 'print()' command (see below) can be used to output a datablock to HTML, but there are also block shortcuts that enable you to define a block of text which is both a data block (usually defined by d+ and d- end codes) and an instruction to send it to HTML in a particular form.
+See 'Shortcut Blocks' below.

 *Default paragraphs*

 Any text that is not in a data block, or uses a command or reserved prefix is treated as the default paragraph style/code (np).